MicrosoftDocs/learn/learn-pr/startup/mentor-meeting/includes/10-following-up-mentor-meeting.md

 Immediately after you part ways with your mentor, take 30 seconds to send a quick thank you email.
 It doesn't have to be more than a few sentences.
 This simple email serves three important purposes.

-- First, it is an expression of gratitude for someone who has volunteered their time to help you.
+- First, it's an expression of gratitude for someone who has volunteered their time to help you.
 - Second, it's an opportunity to further your relationship with your mentor beyond a one-off meeting.
 - Third, it provides you with additional time to review the meeting's content and associated tasks before following up with a more detailed recap of your meeting.